pubmob-com/pubmob/index.md

     <div class="boxcopy copy">
       <h5>What to Expect / How to Get Ready</h5>
       <p>
-        To make the most out of your PubMob experience, you'll want to ensure you're ready to hit the ground running.
+        To make the most out of your PubMob session, you'll want to ensure you're ready to hit the ground running.
+That means getting your machine set up for the session, if needed, and understanding what the PubMob experience is like.
       </p>
       <p>
-        Mostly that means having installed a simple tool for doing code handovers to other PubMob attendees, and making sure you can build any codebases used in the session.
+        Our instructors will be using one of a few simple remote programming techniques to allow you to easily participate in the session.
+Take a moment to read about setting up for PubMob and what to expect.
         <a class="more" href="/setup">More &raquo;</a>
       </p>
     </div>